Criminal Defense Attorneys in Topeka, Kansas

-Fighting difficult criminal cases is what this firm was built on
+Fighting difficult criminal cases is what ITR Law was built on

 Being charged with a crime is, for most people, a devastating turn of events.
 Confusion, anxiety, and stress may result, especially for people being charged for the first time.

 Jail time, loss of employment and damaged relationships are just a few of the understandable concerns going through people’s minds.
 In these situations, it is easy to make the problem worse by saying too much to the wrong people.

 The golden rule is to seek legal advice as early as possible.
 Don’t speak to the police without the presence of a lawyer.